NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 ```

 ### Modified Object: AirloopHVAC###
-*New Field:: Return Air Flow Fraction of Supply Air Flow*
+*New Field:: Design Return Air Flow Fraction of Supply Air Flow*

-This field specified the air loop return air flow as a fraction of the supply flow.
+This field specifies the design air loop return air flow as a fraction of the supply flow when there is no exhaust flow.
 It may be used to set zero return air flow for a DOAS system or to model a pressurized system where the return flow is a fraction of the supply flow.
 The return air flow rate will never be greater than the current supply air flow rate multiplied by this fraction.
 It may be less if there is unbalanced exhaust from any zones served by this airloop.
 The default is 1.0.

 ```
   AirLoopHVAC,